 This is our home in sunny Madeira, the unpolluted ocean paradise.
-We have been here for more than four years and love the island; sadly, the last two years with the pandemic have more or less made us housebound with our two ladies (Lady Rose and Maya).
+We have been here for more than seven years and love the island; sadly, the last three years with the pandemic have more or less made us housebound with our two ladies (Lady Rose and Maya).

 We are so fortunate to have a large mountain forest and nature reserve minutes away from the villa, full of Eucalyptus trees, a place where we can walk for hours without seeing people.
 See “Our Madeira” as to our walks and the views of sundowns from our place.

 We have over 330 days of sun here, and in periods of a little drizzle, we call it God’s tears; it really does not make you wet, but it is so good for the plants.
 Madeira is 56 kilometres long and 23 wide, although, it was officially discovered by the Portuguese in the 13th Century, academic historian has found evidence that the Vikings was on the island many centuries before (More later).
 Madeira Island is not really sold as the total unpolluted Island in the Atlantic Ocean, an ideal place to grow organic fruits and vegetables.
 One never sees this advertised, despite it being a fact.
 The Island has a reputation and is known as the Garden of the Atlantic.

 Our garden has 60 trees and large bushes; five large bushes-trees are Frangipani, three pink and two deep red.
 They all decorate the entrance driveway, so therefore the name of the villa.
 Apart from the Frangipani, my favourite tree is the “African Tulip Tree”, see the pictures on the right, first the tree, a flower and the last with my dogs Lady Rose and Maya.